alanlivio/alanlivio.github.io/content/authors/admin/_index.md

 - Researchers
 ---

 I am currently a postdoc at UCL working on Immersive Media.
-Previously I received a Ph.D. and worked as a postdoc at PUC-Rio.
-I have been working in my career with video/TV/ML projects, research (SBC WebMedia and ACM SIGMM) communities, and standard committees (Brazilian TV Forum and ITU SG16).
+Previously, I received a Ph.D. and worked as a postdoc at PUC-Rio.
+I have been working in my career with video/TV/ML projects, research (SBC WebMedia and ACM SIGMM) communities, and standard committees (Brazilian TV Forum and ITU-T SG16).
 My research interests are Multimedia Systems and Immersive Media.
 I seek to get involved in purpose-driven research with technology transfer to industry or social impact.